Personal Logo Ideas:

 Mustard is one of the hottest colors right now, and using it will show that you are keeping up with trends.
 It also adds warmth and cheerfulness to the design.
 The icon shows variety, will be great for financial or other consultancies, and is complemented by the serious DM Serif Text typeface.

 The globe icon in the center indicates that you are globally represented.
 The Caudex typeface looks modern and contemporary and is suitable for a consultancy.
 Orange creates excitement and adds warmth, while navy shows professionalism.
 Use the logo with a web-based or communications brand.

 Tan evokes a sense of warmth and security and gives your brand a sense of stability and earthiness.
 The icon of the woman adds confidence and style to your brand, which makes it ideal for a women's fashion or accessory brand.
-The Cormorant Unicase Bold font adds to the formality of the logo.
+The Cormorant Unicase typeface adds to the formality of the logo.

 If you are a writer or work in the communications industry, this logo will be great for your brand.
 The fountain pen shows sophistication and old-school charm, which is underlined by the classic Cardo typeface.
 The use of red for the icon is indicative of energy and passion.

 The icon of an honor badge is ideal for consultants and legal and financial experts who need a trustworthy look and feel.
 This value is enhanced by the dark blue background and the prominent red badge in the center of the logo.
 It is underlined by the DM Serif Text typeface — ideal for displays.

 If your brand is associated with the creative industry, the icon of a hand splashing paint portrays this beautifully.
 The light yellow evokes intellect and energy, while the black shows professionalism and confidence.
 This is underpinned by the Rosarivo typeface that also adds elegance and style.